Sombody101/BashScriptManager/README.md

 Make sure your images folder is included in the publish output.
 You can configure your .csproj to copy it automatically or copy it manually after publishing.
 3. Run the Application

-Run the app from inside the project directory (parent of publish):
+Run the app from inside the project directory (the parent folder of publish):

 ./publish/ConsoleApp2